REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 The boys had hightailed it back to one of their houses, debated whether there was any way they might get blamed for whatever this was, and ultimately decided that they had to alert authorities to what they'd found.

-So at the time, one of the detectives picked up the four teenagers and they transported them back to Lambs Canyon.
+So at the time, one of the detectives picked up the four teenagers and they transported them back to the Lambs Canyon.
 The teens led the detective right to their gruesome discovery.

-There, at the bottom of a steep hill near a stream, was a woman curled up in the fetal position.
-Her hands were bound to each other with some sort of lady's stocking.
+There, at the bottom of a steep hill near a stream, was a woman. curled up in the fetal position.

 But then all four were bound together with what appeared to be a black belt with flowers on it.